 Article 29-2 Prescribed credits shall be awarded to persons who have passed their examinations.
+(Added by Rule No. 86 of 2004)

 Article 30 In addition to the provisions in this Chapter, other matters necessary in relation to educational methods shall be separately prescribed.